Unity-Technologies/com.unity.multiplayer.docs/mppm_versioned_docs/version-1.0.0/virtual-players/virtual-players-layout.md

 - [Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html)
 - [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html)
 - [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html)
-- [PlayMode Tools](https://docs.unity3d.com/Packages/com.unity.netcode@1.2/manual/playmode-tool.html).
-This Window only appears in projects that use Netcode for Entities.

 :::note
 You can only use the Hierarchy, Inspector, and Scene windows when you enter Play Mode.